 In the richest of the French colonies, St. Domingue, whites had been fathering the children of slave women, and by the time of the French Revolution some sons of mixed race had become owners of the colony's sugar plantations, and others of mixed race were at least free men.
-The people of mixed race numbered around 30,000, while the colony's slaves numbered around 500,000, about four-fifths of them field hands.
-In the mountains were small villages of descendants of slave runaways, who lived from subsistence farming, maintained their African culture, occasionally raided a plantation, and banded together to resist planter attempts to re-enslave them.
+The people of mixed race on St. Domingue numbered around 30,000, while the colony's slaves numbered around 500,000, about four-fifths of them field hands.
+In the mountains were small villages of descendants of slave runaways who lived from subsistence farming, maintained their African culture, occasionally raided a plantation, and banded together to resist planter attempts to re-enslave them.
 The whites in the colony numbered around 20,000.
 In addition to the plantation owners and their families, these included shopkeepers, merchants, doctors, craftsmen, wives, teachers, sailors and soldiers.

-Following the proclamation of the Rights of Man and Citizen in 1789, a delegation of men of mixed race, called gens de couleur, arrived in Paris to ask whether this included them, and they won assurance that it did.
-Opposing recognition of equality of the gens de couleur were the lower class whites (the petits blancs) lower at any rate than the highly born more wealthy whites (the grands blancs).
-The lower class whites wanted to hold onto what ranking was theirs by race, but also they feared that if the gens de couleur were considered equal, soon the blacks would also want to be equal and free.
+Following France's proclamation of the Rights of Man and Citizen in 1789, a delegation of men of mixed race, called gens de couleur, arrived in Paris to ask whether this included them, and they won assurance that it did.
+Opposing recognition of equality of the gens de couleur were the lower class whites (petits blancs) lower at any rate than the highly born more wealthy whites ( grands blancs).
+The lower class whites wanted to hold onto the ranking that race had offered them, but also they feared that if those of mixed race were considered equal soon the blacks would also want to be equal and free.

-By June 4, 1794, the British in St. Domingue had moved northward, taking Port-au-Prince and other towns.
-Toussaint L'Ouverture fought a guerrilla war while allied with the French against the British.
-The British left, and on July 26, 1801, Toussaint L'Ouverture published a constitution, which recognized the centrality of sugar plantations in St. Domingue's economy and he accepted Roman Catholicism as the state religion.
-The plantations were to be worked voluntarily by free people, to be imported if necessary.
-According to the constitution, Toussaint L'Ouverture was to be governor-general for life and all men from 14 to 55 years of age were to be in the state militia.
+By 1801, British forces had withdrawn from St. Domingue.
+Toussaint L'Ouverture led the dominant force that remained.
+The French Revolution had moderated.
+On July 26, 1801, Toussaint L'Ouverture published a constitution that recognized Roman Catholicism as the official religion.
 The constitution proclaimed loyalty and subservience to France.
+According to the constitution, St. Domingue's plantations were to be worked voluntarily by free people, Toussaint L'Ouverture was to be governor-general for life and all men from 14 to 55 years of age were to be in the state militia.

-Unfortunately for Toussaint L'Ouverture, he had not received approval from France's new head of state, First Consul Napoleon Bonaparte.
+Toussaint L'Ouverture, he had not received approval of his constitution from France's new head of state, First Consul Napoleon Bonaparte.
 On February 2, 1802, a French army of 12,000, sent by Napoleon arrived at Cape François, and Toussaint L'Ouverture's military retreated to the interior to fight another guerilla war.
 On June 7, Toussaint received a message from a French General, Brunet, to meet for negotiations.
 Brunet assured Toussaint that he would be perfectly safe with the French, whom he said were gentlemen.
 When Toussaint showed up for the meeting, the French took him and shipped him to France, to a cold and damp prison near the Swiss border, where Toussaint withered and died on April 7, 1803.